vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/readonly-and-writable-entities.md

 ## Converting a ReadOnly entity into a Writable entity

-To convert a ReadOnly entity into it's Wrtiable form, we achieve this by calling the entities `AsWritable(uow)` method, passing in a valid Unit of Work instance to perform the write opperations on.
-Once we have a Writable entity, we can then perform the write opperations we desire and persist those changes back to the database.
+To convert a ReadOnly entity into it's Wrtiable form, we achieve this by calling the entities `AsWritable(uow)` method, passing in a valid Unit of Work instance to perform the write operations on.
+Once we have a Writable entity, we can then perform the write operations we desire and persist those changes back to the database.

 ````csharp
 using(var uow = _uowProvider.Create())